w3c/wai-people-use-web/_people-use-web/user-stories-six.md

 : **Works well:** "When the captioner gets to know the material so they don't miss words or make mistakes."

 Design of captions
-: **Problem:** "When watching movies online, the captions often appear on top of the video.
-This obscures the video and makes the captions hard to read over a background that is constantly changing."
+: **Problem:** "When watching movies online, the captions often cover parts of the video.
+Sometimes I miss things in the video and it makes the captions hard to read depending on the background."
-: **Works well:** "Captions appear at the bottom of the screen against a solid color background that offers good contrast between the captions and background."
+: **Works well:** "Captions appear at the bottom of the screen but I can also move them if necessary.
+They are shown against a solid color background that offers good contrast between the captions and background."

 Good camera position for speaker
 : **Problem:** "Some classes record the instructor speaking.
 This is great because I am good at lip reading but the camera is often too far away."